s16173760/better-agents/README.md

 - **Evaluations**: Measure component performance
 - **MCP Server**: Expert guidance built into your coding assistant

+### 🔧 MCP Tool Integration

+- **Smithery Toolbox** (optional): When you provide a Smithery API key during setup, your coding agent gets automatic access to MCP tools for enhanced capabilities
+- Auto-configured in `.mcp.json` for seamless integration
+- Your coding assistant can discover and use tools to help build your agent

 ### 🤖 Coding Assistant Setup

-Your coding assistant (e.g., Claude Code, Cursor CLI, Kilocode CLI) is:
+Your coding assistant (e.g., Claude Code, Cursor, Kilocode CLI) is:
 - **Automatically launched** after project setup with initial prompt
 - Pre-configured with framework-specific knowledge (via MCP or docs)
 - Loaded with LangWatch best practices